therealbstern/compat64-tools/README.md

 __WARNING * WARNING * WARNING * WARNING * WARNING * WARNING * WARNING * WARNING__

-This has not been tested at all and is currently a naive transposition of "32" and "64" throughout the scripts.
+This been poorly tested and is very much a work in progress.

 Use at your own risk.